kserve/kserve/docs/control-plane.md

 ### Replicas
 KFService is a serverless platform.
 By default, replicas will scale to zero, and replicas will be dynamically generated based on request volume.
 For those familiar with Knative Services, KFService uses a concurrency of 1 as it's scale metric.

 Some use cases are not tolerant to the limitations of auto-scaling.
-To accomodate these use cases, it is possible to specify `spec.minReplicas` and `spec.maxReplicas`.
+To accommodate these use cases, it is possible to specify `spec.[default,canary].minReplicas` and `spec.[default,canary].maxReplicas`.
+It is important to note that this may result in large resource usage during rollout if `minReplicas` is set to a large value on both default and canary.

 Replicas will be surfaced as part of `status.canary` and `status.default`.
-It is important to note that `spec.minReplicas` and `spec.maxReplicas` apply to both `default` and `canary`.
-This may result in large resource usage during rollout if `spec.minReplicas` is set to a large value.

 ```
 status: